Loader gif

 The self-employed usually don’t have the advantage of an employer match, so it’s important to be proactive about watching out for yourself.
 One way is to save 40 percent of every paycheck.

 I know that sounds crazy, at first.
 But you generally should save 30 percent of each paycheck to set aside for taxes; putting aside 40 percent is a way to “force save” for retirement.
-Each time you pay your quarterly estimated taxes, you can dump the surplus funds into a retirement account like a SEP or Solo 401(k).
+Each time you pay your quarterly estimated taxes, you can dump the surplus funds into a retirement account like a SEP IRA or Solo .

 Can’t get there yet?
 Employ the incremental increases strategy!
 Start by putting aside 31 percent of each paycheck and keep pushing yourself to increase it.